-- POS agent can apply a coupon to the cart.
+- At the time of checkout, the POS agent can apply a coupon to the cart.

-- POS agent can select the currency for the store.
+- The POS support multiple currencies to allow the sales agent to select the perfect currency for the store.

-- POS agent can see sales history, hold sales, offline sales from their panel.
+- Better sales management by POS agent by monitoring sales history, hold sales, offline sales from the POS panel.

 After this, you will see an option on the top of your page that is “Upload Plugin”, click the option to upload the zip file.

 Then click on the “Upload Plugin” option, below that you will see a button “Choose File” click on the button to browse for the zip file as per the snapshot below.